fsprojects/Rezoom.SQL/README.md

   * Works with F# record types and other immutable (constructor-initialized) types.

-  * Generates IL for fast materilization.
+  * Generates IL for fast object construction.

   * Uses column naming convention to materialize nested structures, e.g. a list of Groups each with a nested list of Users.